Abdob/sensor-fusion-and-tracking/README.md

-# SDCND : Sensor Fusion and Tracking
+# Sensor Fusion and Tracking

 This is the project for the second course in the  [Udacity Self-Driving Car Engineer Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) : Sensor Fusion and Tracking.

-In this project, you'll fuse measurements from LiDAR and camera and track vehicles over time.
-You will be using real-world data from the Waymo Open Dataset, detect objects in 3D point clouds and apply an extended Kalman filter for sensor fusion and tracking.
+In this project, I fuse measurements from LiDAR and camera and track vehicles over time.
+I use real-world data from the Waymo Open Dataset, detect objects in 3D point clouds and apply an extended Kalman filter for sensor fusion and tracking.

 <img src="img/img_title_1.jpeg"/>